Grazen0/sweepr/README.md

 # sweepr &middot; ![Status badge](https://github.com/Grazen0/sweepr/actions/workflows/build.yml/badge.svg)

-Funky Minesweeper game for the terminal written in C++, and also a final project for a university course.
+Funky Minesweeper game for the terminal written in C++, and also a final project for a university class.

 Está en español, por cierto.